oll-korreckt/grammar/src/markdown/info/elements/phrase/verbPhrase.md

 ### Direct Object Complement
 <!-- +dirObjCompl -->

 *Factitive verbs* are capable of having a direct object complement.
-In terms of function and acceptable gramatic elements, direct object complements are quite similar to subject complements.
+In terms of function and acceptable grammatical elements, direct object complements are quite similar to subject complements.

 <!-- #indObj -->
 ### Indirect Object
 <!-- +indObj -->

-Certain verbs, commonly refered to as *ditransitive verbs*, allow for the use of a 2nd object called an *indirect object*.
-The *indirect object* is the object of the verb which recieves the direct object.
+Certain verbs, commonly referred to as *ditransitive verbs*, allow for the use of a 2nd object called an *indirect object*.
+The *indirect object* is the object of the verb which receives the direct object.
 Perhaps the most intuitive example that can be offered is with the verb *to give*:
 > The man gave *the dog* **a bone**.
 <!-- .caption -->
 *The dog* and **a bone** are both objects of the verb "gave." *the dog* serves as the indirect object whereas **a bone** is the direct object meaning that **a bone** is being acted upon by the verb and *the dog* is the recipient of the indirect object.